nicrame/Linux-Scripts/MOTD-EL/README.md

 Tested on: CentOS 7/8, RHEL 8, Fedora 33, RockyLinux 8, Debian 11
 Changelog:
+v 1.6 - 30.08.2022
+Detecting if running from cron job, and then skip any operation (so it will not mess cron logs).
+ownload script files from GitHub instead of extracting from script file.
 v 1.5 - 08.06.2022
 Add Debian 11 support.
 Ingore user locale settings that may broke output.